 Recently, I sat with several members of the religious community here in Colon, Panama to finalize plans for an Ecumenical service of worship to mark World AIDS Day, Tuesday December 1, 2009.
-Our congregation, First Isthmian Baptist, will be the venue for service in partnership with IDEMI and several other organizations.
-Youth from about 4 other provinces will meet in Colon, City for this service at which they will sign a Pact to eliminate risky behaviour and “stay negative.”
+Our congregation, First Isthmian Baptist, will be the venue for the service in partnership with the NGO, Institute for the Development of Women and Children (IDEMI) and several other organizations.
+Youth from about 4 other provinces will meet in Colon, City for this service at which they will sign a Pact to end risky behaviour and “stay negative.”

 The main focus of this service is to provide a setting for the signing of this covenant by youth.
-The service will be followed by a parade at which time some NGO’s that are not church related will be handing out condoms.
-The word “condom” and church leaders never seem to go down well, and of course the Roman Catholic church is its biggest opponent.
-The rigorous debate on that issue almost derailed the whole process.
+The service will be followed by a parade where several non-church related NGOs will be handing out condoms.
+The word “condom” and church leaders never seem to go down well, and of course the Roman Catholic church in Panama is its biggest opponent.
+Followed by the staunchest Evangelicals slowly taking over the religious landscape.
+The rigorous debate on the condom issue almost derailed the process.

 But it was an eye opener for me.

 Coming from Jamaica, and being among the earliest groups of religious leaders to be trained as Voluntary Counselling and Testing Providers has been an invaluable part of my last 2 years of ministry in Jamaica before leaving for Panama.
-My ignorance of the issues surrounding HIV and AIDS was drastically reduced.
-I was now in a position to do more, and to lead a congregation to be compassionate toward persons with HIV as we are all “living with HIV and AIDS” directly or indirectly.
+My ignorance of the issues surrounding HIV and AIDS was drastically reduced with that training in 2005.
+I was now in a place to do more, and to lead a congregation to be compassionate toward persons living with HIV as we are all “living with HIV and AIDS” directly or indirectly.
 The many myths I had about AIDS have thankfully been eliminated!

 Campaigns for testing has met with disappointing results, as people seem not to want to know their status until it is too late.
 I had hoped that on an occasion such as this, it would be a perfect opportunity to have attendees at the service access testing.
 It made perfect sense to me that if you are going to join the youth in making a covenant to ‘stay negative’ that you should at least know your status.
 So today there will be no strategic points to encourage persons to get tested.